ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ![Alt text](images/python_error.jpg)

-# Simple way of adding function
+# Simple way of adding a Function
 The simplest way to add a function is just in the character script.
 Basically the python file that is inside your version folder.
 It's the file that is shown in *white*, and it's usually the same name ass your asset.